-To view our Personal, Social, Health and Citizenship Education (P.S.H.C.E.)
+To view our Personal, Social, Health and Economic Education (P.S.H.E.)
 Policy, please click here.

-Long Term Plan for Personal, Social, Health and Citizenship Education (P.S.H.C.E.)
+Long Term Plan for Personal, Social, Health and Economic Education (P.S.H.E.)

 An overview of coverage for each year group is detailed in our long term plan below.